 I made the decision to MOOC my course over summer-break as I regularly update material at that time and the prospect of crowd sourcing it struck me as a grand experiment.

 I was shocked.
-Over 10,000 visitors had found the site a day and a half after launch.
+Over 10,000 visitors had found the site a day and a half after launch and over 30,000 enrolled by course’s end.

 MOOCing a pre-existing online course didn’t strike me as a paradigm-shift in the Kuhnian sense.
 The topic is educational technology, my field of interest, consulting and research.
 Moreover, each generation of incoming students is more tech-savvy than the last, and most have taken at least one online class.
 Online offerings have gone from being an option to an expectation for today’s students.